canvasxyz/canvas/docs/index.md

   </div>
   <div :class="$style.colLeft">

-Every application is defined as a `Canvas` object.
+Each application is defined as a contract, a JS object which defines the distributed backend for your application.

-- For simple applications, create a database-style Contract, which defines access control rules.
-- For complex applications, create a Class Contract, with custom actions and mutators.
+There are two types of contracts:

+- Model contracts give you a Firebase-style database for simple applications.
+- Class contracts give you custom actions, with read/write access to a database.

 Once you have a contract, you can run it from the command line: